List of chics: Nazi chic

-Nazi chic is the incorporation of Nazi style clothing and culture, often used for shock value, as a form of rebellion against the status quo, although it is sometimes accompanied by a genuine sympathy for or adherence to the ideology of National Socialism.
+Nazi chic is the incorporation of Nazi style, clothing, and culture, often used for shock value or as a form of rebellion against the status quo.
+It is sometimes accompanied by a genuine sympathy for or adherence to the ideology of National Socialism.

+Ninja chic

+Ninja chic, or Samurai chic covers the style and clothing worn in Feudal Japan.

 Northern chic

-Occasionally applied retrospectively to aspects of the musical and cultural boom generated by the rock group, the Beatles, and other artists such as Gerry & The Pacemakers and Billy J. Kramer and the Dakotas in 1962-4 (the "Mersey Sound").
-"Northern" is a reference both to Northern England (as also with "Northern soul") and Northern Songs, which published compositions by the Beatles' John Lennon and Paul McCartney.
+Occasionally applied retrospectively to aspects of the musical and cultural boom generated by rock group the Beatles, and other artists such as Gerry & The Pacemakers and Billy J. Kramer and the Dakotas in 1962–4 (the "Mersey Sound").
+"Northern" is a reference both to Northern England (as also with "Northern soul") and Northern Songs, which published compositions by Beatles John Lennon and Paul McCartney.